dfmorrison/pyactup/salience-example.md

 don’t quite understand what this means.

-If it means “linear similarity functions,” then the above shows that that is not the root cause of this discrepancy from the expected magnitude of similarities.
+If it means “linear similarity functions,” then the above shows that that is not the root cause of this discrepancy from the expected magnitude of similarities; indeed, switching to linear similarities makes the discrepancy greater.

 If it means “the ground truth value of the value we are blending is guaranteed to be a linear combination of the attribute values” (which I believe is believed to be the case for the now